forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-inline.md

 | Windows          | ⌥→               |
 | Linux            | ⌥→               |

-Note: If you don't see a suggestion, make sure Einstein Auto Completions are enabled.

-**_Note_**: Use the Option (⌥)\ hotkeys to manually generate autocomplete suggestions if you don't have the auto completions setting enabled.
+**Note**: If you don't see a suggestion, make sure Einstein Auto Completions are enabled.
+Also, you can always trigger inline suggestions even if you don't have the Auto Completions enabled using the Option (⌥)\ hotkeys to manually generate autocomplete suggestions.